ishmael-khan/one-page-responsive-site/README.md

 # one-page-responsive-site

-One page responsive website using Bootstrap
+Created a one page responsive website using only Bootstrap 3.

+It contains a fixed header and navbar, feedback box, call to action, gallery, features column, FAQ, and contact page.